 restrictions on hedging equity-based remuneration.

 This legislation is intended to increase transparency and accountability in executive remuneration matters.
 Please click here to view a summary of the legislative changes which will effect executive remuneration for reporting entities and listed companies, or here to view a checklist that will uncover just how ready your Board is for this new legislation.

 On the 20 September 2011, Lis Boyce presented a seminar on this topic with guest speaker Trevor Bourne, Chairman of Hastie Group Ltd. Please click here for to view the presentation.

-DibbsBarker is pleased to announce the appointment of leading employment and industrial relations lawyer, Jonathon Hadley, as Partner.
+DibbsBarker is pleased to announce the appointment of Melissa McGrath and Jamie Palmer to the partnership.